shubham8111997/M1_Application_Calender/1_Requirements/README.md

 # Introduction

-This is a game you can play in a terminal where you catach a ball with a bat.
+This is a game you can play in a termnal where you catach a ball with a bat.
 I made use of libraries like <stdio.h>, <stdlib.h>, <conio.h> and <Windows.h>.
 Windows.h was used to access the Win32 API functions as it makes it easier for the user to use the in-built functionality.
 I have also made good use of several concepts that i learned in the Genesis programme.

 # Objective
 - The only objective here is to catch the ball using the bat